Rural School, Global Outlook

 Kia ora koutou

-My name is Tracey Woods and I am pleased to be your child’s teacher this year (2024).
+My name is Tracey Woods and I am pleased to be your child’s teacher this year (2025).

-Our classroom culture and junior syndicate environment aims to encourage our students to practice basic morals and AROHA Values, to build positive relationships, be happy and focused in their learning, to become an inquisitive individual who will embrace every opportunity the school offers, and will always try new learning.
+Our classroom culture and junior syndicate environment aims to encourage our students to practice basic morals and AROHA Values, to become independent, to build positive relationships, be happy and focused in their learning, to become an inquisitive individual who will embrace every opportunity the school offers, and will always try new learning.
 ‘Learning through Play’ is a big part of our Junior school philosophy and this helps develop the qualities we believe are necessary for our children to thrive.

 I look forward to getting to know your child and meeting as many whanau as possible over the next term.
 If you have any queries or information you would like to share regarding your child, please do not hesitate to contact me or the school office.